 The Corporation is in the exploration stage and has not yet commenced commercial production or sales.
 Therefore, the Corporation is not exposed to significant credit risk and overall the Corporation's credit risk has not changed significantly from the prior year.

-ii) Cash and cash equivalents

-In order to manage credit and liquidity risk the Corporation invests only in highly rated investment grade instruments that have maturities of three months or less and are cashable at any time.
-Limits are also established based on the type of investment, the counterparty and the credit rate.
+Cash and cash equivalents In order to manage credit and liquidity risk, the Corporation invests only in highly rated investmentgrade instruments that have maturities of three months or less and are cashable at any time.

 iii) Derivative financial instruments